Needle Lace Tutorial - Bookmark

 what looks good.

 In order to get control of tension you will need to use both hands.
 I am right handed, and I am writing this using that assumption (not fair to lefties, I know).
 Look at Rochelle Sutherland’s video and carefully watch what she does with her left hand.
 Keep watching until you see it.
 After every stitch she uses her left hand to hold that last stitch in position, so it doesn’t loosen.
 Rochelle works holding the work in her hand.
 Once I started using the methods Rochelle demonstrates in her video, my tension improved immediately and my stitches became more regular.
 As soon as I make a stitch, I use my left thumb to hold it down so the thread doesn't slide around or the tension loosen.
 And I keep my left thumb on it as I am moving the needle and making the next stitch with my right hand.
 Right hand makes the stitch, left hand holds it down after it is made so the tension doesn't slacken.
-Catherine Barley also handles her pattern in a manner similar to Rochelle's: http://www.catherinebarley.com/186037434 Also look at http://www.youtube.com/watch?v=JuMHTNeUDrI This is the lacemaking in Croatia video.
+Catherine Barley also handles her pattern in a manner similar to Rochelle's: http://www.catherinebarley.com/186037434 She has the lace sandwich rolled over the forefinger of her left hand.
+After she makes eash stitch she puts the middle finger of her left on top of the stitch to keep it from slipping and losing tension.
+Also look at http://www.youtube.com/watch?v=JuMHTNeUDrI This is the lacemaking in Croatia video.
 Once you pass the weeds and the harbor, you will see a woman working at lace in her house, near a window.
 Watch her left hand.
 She uses a pillow and her left hand is free to keep tension on the thread after she has made each stitch.
+She makes the stitch with her right hand, then immediately pulls on it with her left hand to keep the tension and make it hold its position.
 Keep watching until you understand it.
 My webpage http://lynxlace.com/learningneedlelace.html has links to some other videos of Burano lace makers.
 How they use their hands might offer suggestions, also.

 ||Doing The Stitches